 What then causes your Neck Headaches?
 W

-The most common source of your neck headache is due to dysfunction of either your upper neck joints, intrinsic neck muscles and nerves which trigger pain signals that travel to your trigeminal nerve nucleus (a nerve in your head and face) into your brainstem where you interpret pain signals as pain emanating from back of your head and neck with sensations to your face.
+The most common source of your neck headache is due to dysfunction of either upper neck joints, intrinsic neck muscles and nerves.
+This triggers pain signals that travel to your trigeminal nerve nucleus (a nerve in your head and face) into your brainstem where you interpret pain signals as pain emanating from back of your head and neck with sensations to your face.

-In other words you can have neck headache if your neck joints are too stiff or move too much due to stiff or weak supporting neck muscles respectively or you have arthritis in your neck joints.
+In other words you can have neck headache if your neck joints are too stiff, move too much due to weak supporting neck muscles or you have arthritis in your neck joints.

-Your neck and shoulder muscles originating from your neck region can be dysfunctional if they are overworking and are under tension or go into spasm.
+Your neck and shoulder muscles originating from your neck region can be dysfunctional if they are overworking.
+And they are under tension or go into spasm.
 Your neck muscles work okay, only if they have normal resting tension, length, power and endurance.
-In an event they overwork, when say protecting injured neck joints, other muscles become weak which places more demand on your overworked muscles causing fatigue.
+In an event they overwork.
+When you decide protecting injured neck joints, other muscles become weak.
+Therefore places more demand on your overworked muscles causing fatigue.

 Nerves in your upper three neck joints may directly be pinched by extra bony growths in arthritis or as a result of disc bulges or swelling.
 Thus irritation of your upper neck structures refer pain messages along the nerves and cause your headache.